grvc-robotics-lab/RealSenseBoxDetection/README.md

 - **Purpose:** Finds the longest vector sum among sequential triplets in a given set of 3D vectors.
 - **Parameters:**
-  - `vertices`: A vector containing 3D points (`Eigen::Vector3d`) representing vertices.
+  - `vertex`: A vector containing 3D points (`Eigen::Vector3d`) representing vertex.
 - **Returns:** The longest vector sum found among the sequential triplets.
-- **Description:** This function iterates through the list of vertices, computes the sum of vectors for each sequential triplet, and returns the vector sum with the longest magnitude.
+- **Description:** This function iterates through the list of vertex, computes the sum of vectors for each sequential triplet, and returns the vector sum with the longest magnitude.
 It is used in `calcBoxOrientation` to determine the primary vector direction for orientation calculation.

-#### separateVertices
+#### separateVertex

-- **Purpose:** Separates vertices into two groups based on their relative position to an average vector.
+- **Purpose:** Separates vertex into two groups based on their relative position to an average vector.
 - **Parameters:**
-  - `vertices`: A vector containing 3D points (`Eigen::Vector3d`) representing vertices.
+  - `vertex`: A vector containing 3D points (`Eigen::Vector3d`) representing vertex.
   - `avgVector`: Average vector direction used for separation.
-  - `sideA`, `sideB`: Output vectors to store vertices separated into two groups.
+  - `sideA`, `sideB`: Output vectors to store vertex separated into two groups.
   - `centroid`: Centroid point around which separation is performed.
-- **Description:** This function categorizes vertices into two groups (`sideA` and `sideB`) based on their dot product with `avgVector`.
-Vertices with a positive dot product are added to `sideA`, while those with a non-positive dot product are added to `sideB`.
-It assists in organizing vertices for further processing in `calcBoxOrientation`.
+- **Description:** This function categorizes vertex into two groups (`sideA` and `sideB`) based on their dot product with `avgVector`. vertex with a positive dot product are added to `sideA`, while those with a non-positive dot product are added to `sideB`.
+It assists in organizing vertex for further processing in `calcBoxOrientation`.